RyanLin11/PathFinder/README.md

 # PathFinder
-A website for students to stay in the know regarding university decisions, events, and offer conditions!
+A website for students to stay in the know regarding university decisions!